Tensor-train methods for sequential state and parameter learning in state-space models: Squared-TT algorithms, debiasing and smoothing

 \section{Squared-TT algorithms, debiasing and smoothing}

 We first review the squared-TT method for building KR rearrangements, which is originally introduced in \cite{cui2021deep}.
 We then integrate the resulting transport maps into the recursive procedure defined in Section \ref{sec:basic_alg} to sequentially solve the filtering problem \eqref{eq:filtering_prob} and the parameter estimation problem \eqref{eq:param_prob} with sample-based debiasing.
-We also design an algorithm to solve the smoothing problem \eqref{eq:smoothing_prob} with additional backpropagation steps.
+Furthermore, we also design an algorithm to solve the path estimation problem \eqref{eq:path_prob} and the smoothing problem \eqref{eq:smoothing_prob} with additional backward propagation steps.